cllo5609/Test-Driven-Development/README.md

 2. Implemented code caused a failing test to pass

 For each commit, there is a message describing the changes made.

+## Observing the Test Driven Development Proccess
+* Begin by clicking on "commits" in the Test-Driven-Development repository
+* Navigate to the bottom of the page to find the earliest commit and open it
+* Observe the changes made to code
+* Click back to the previous page and open the next commit The final commit will contain a complete test suite and code that meets all required specifications.